Our experience in this sector is demonstrated in our extensive library of case studies.

 Modern theatres, event and concert halls are not only sharing the same space but also adopting cutting edge technology to provide their audiences with the best possible acoustic experience.
 “The Factory” project in Manchester is a prime example of the challenging scenarios faced by architects, acoustician’s and structural engineers where managing both internal and external noise and vibration is critical to success.

-Important acoustic isolation considerations for the construction of theatre, event and concert halls:
+Important acoustic isolation considerations for the construction

 Sound transmission class (STC): The walls, ceilings, and floors of the hall should have a high STC rating, which measures the ability of the building’s envelope to reduce sound transmission.
 A higher STC rating means less sound transmission and better acoustic isolation.